grahamstark/referendums/bes/docs/brexit_vs_indie.md

   the less likely to vote 'yes' [^FN5];

 * You interpret '<span class='negative_strong'>&#x21ca;'</span> in the next row "Gender - Female" as meaning that women were significantly less likely to vote 'yes' than men with the same level of income, qualifications, etc.;

 * The next three lines show the effect of increasing levels of education.
 There's essentially no effect.
 People of all levels of education were equally likely to vote for Independence;

 * Likewise, family circumstances seem to matter little;

 * Political affiliation does matter [^FN6].
 The results go the expected ways, though it's tricky to interpret this - whilst it's quite plausible that liking the SNP would make someone more likely to vote 'yes', it could just as easily be that that people identify with the SNP because they want independence.
 Likewise, in reverse, for the Conservative (and Unionist) party.
-We might need a more sophisticated model to capture what's really going on there.
+We might need a more sophisticated model to capture what's really going on there; that would be an interesting exercise.
 For Labour, the Greens and the Liberal Democrats it's perhaps more plausible that the effects we see run from identification with the party to which way people voted - perhaps some people really do follow the lead of their parties.
-Modelling this interaction fully would be an interesting exercise.

 * Practising Protestants were significantly more likely to vote 'No' (and Catholics slightly more likely to vote Yes)..